JonAbrams/SpaceAce/README.md

 ## Status

 No code exists yet.
 So far it's just a readme consisting of rough ideas that may turn into a library.
-Any feedback or ideas is welcome!
+Any feedback or ideas are welcome!

 ## Background